ZLahgazi/ZLahgazi.github.io/README.md

 ---

+## Managing the domain

+The domain name and settings can be updated at [dynadot.com](https://www.dynadot.com/account/domain/name/edit.html?domain_id=27934647). dynadot is the provider I chose to by the domain from.

 ## Adding images to posts

 Compress images before adding them to blog posts to save on storage using [compressor.io](https://compressor.io/).